Wandering Spirit (Cree leader): Legacy

 In 1985, a tombstone with the names of the eight men executed at Battleford was erected by the North West Centennial Advisory Committee (NWCAC) and Battleford City council to mark the 100th anniversary of the execution.
-In attendance were Culture and Recreation Minister Rick Folk, Chief Lawrence of Poundmaker, NWCAC member Gordon Tootoosis and Harvey Johnson, who was the Director of the NWCAC.
-Chairman of the NWCAC Irwin McInstosh was quoted as saying "This mass grave commemoration is the last historical date of any significance in the North West Rebellion."
-Rich Folk added "We are not here to pass judgement on the Indian people who lie buried here in this mass grave, that was done 100 years earlier when they were arraigned for acts of violence during the Rebellion but, this gravesite marker will serve as a call to peace and a reminder that violence and war is never the solution."
+In attendance were Culture and Recreation Minister Rick Folk, Chief Lawrence of Poundmaker Cree Nation, NWCAC member Gordon Tootoosis and Harvey Johnson, who was the Director of the NWCAC.
+Chairman of the NWCAC Irwin McInstosh said, "This mass grave commemoration is the last historical date of any significance in the North West Rebellion."
+Rich Folk added, "We are not here to pass judgement on the Indian people who lie buried here in this mass grave, that was done 100 years earlier when they were arraigned for acts of violence during the Rebellion but, this gravesite marker will serve as a call to peace and a reminder that violence and war is never the solution."
 A sign and permanent teepee were added in the same year.

 In 2013, the gravesite was vandalized.
-Ray Fox, the groundskeeper, said in regards to the damage "I'm just saying we need to talk about these kinds of things because this is not pretty, as you can see, when you're looking at this gravestone and it's been deliberately pushed over and our teepee structure here that we erected as a memorial to these warriors is strung all over this place in this piece of property.
+Ray Fox, the groundskeeper, said, "I'm just saying we need to talk about these kinds of things because this is not pretty, as you can see, when you're looking at this gravestone and it's been deliberately pushed over and our teepee structure here that we erected as a memorial to these warriors is strung all over this place in this piece of property.
 That's not respect."
 He added that whether or not someone agrees with what the men did, their final resting place should be respected.